laraproto/RemoteAdminPlus/README.md

   - Permissions can be given to both roles and users, group perms will be checked before user perms, but you can't give a user a role and then set a per user perm to take away that perm, at that point just make a new role or something
 - User Invites
   - Hehe random bytes to hex go brrr
+- Plugins for panel
+  - Plugins are going to be added sometime but right now I can finish the web stage and ship this with demo data, I don't expect a plugin to take long to develop but more time than I have

 ## First Run Wizard form